-The Project is located within the geographical extent of the Surat Basin, a basin of Jurassic-Cretaceous age, which is underlain by the Permo-Triassic Bowen Basin.
+ATP 2059 is located within the geographical extent of the Surat Basin, a basin of Jurassic-Cretaceous age, which is underlain by the Permo-Triassic Bowen Basin.
 Cenozoic-age formations are present overlying the Surat Basin formations.
-The surface geology within the vicinity of the Project is shown in Figure 5.2.
+The surface geology within the vicinity of ATP 2059 is shown in Figure 5.2.

 The Surat Basin forms part of the Great Artesian Basin (GAB), which is comprised of several aquifers and confining aquitards.
-Aquifers of the Surat Basin are a significant source for water used for stock, public water, and domestic supply.
+Aquifers of the Surat Basin are a significant source for water used for stock, public water and domestic supply.
 The hydrostratigraphy of the Surat and Bowen Basin (OGIA 2021a) are shown in Figure 5.3.

 The main aquifers within the GAB, from the deepest to the shallowest, are the Precipice Sandstone, Hutton Sandstone, Springbok Sandstone, Gubberamunda Sandstone, Mooga Sandstone and Bungil Formation.
 These aquifers are typically laterally continuous, have significant water storage, are permeable and are extensively developed for water supply.
 However, in some areas, they have more of the character of aquitards than aquifers (OGIA 2016b).
 The major aquitards are the Evergreen Formation, Eurombah Formation, Westbourne Formation, Surat Siltstone and Griman Creek Formation (Figure 5.3).
-WCM is the target formation for CSG production for PL 445 and PL 209.
+WCM is the target formation for CSG production for ATP 2059.

-PL 445 and PL 209 is situated in an area where the Gubberamunda Sandstone, Westbourne Formation and Springbok Sandstone outcrop.
-The WCM outcrop is mapped as occurring ~13 km north of PL 445.
+ATP 2059 is situated in an area where the Gubberamunda Sandstone and Westbourne Formation outcrop.
+The WCM outcrop is mapped as occurring ~17 km north of ATP 2059.

-North-south and west-east oriented cross sections are presented in Figure 5.4, with the section locations provided on Figure 5.2.
+North-south and west-east oriented cross sections are presented in Figure 5.4: Geological Cross Sections (Surat CMA Geological Model (OGIA 2021a)), with the section locations provided on Figure 5.2.
 These sections show the hydrostratigraphic units dipping towards the south from the outcrop.
 Generally, all units are laterally extensive and continuous across the Project area.